imzqqq/chat/website/spec/content/client-server-api/modules/tags.md

 The tag namespace is defined as follows:

--   The namespace `m.*` is reserved for tags defined in the Chat specification.
+-   The namespace `m.*` is reserved for tags defined in the Matrix specification.
 Clients must ignore any tags in this namespace they don't understand.
 -   The namespace `u.*` is reserved for user-defined tags.
 The portion